International Extradition

 Attorneys for International Extradition

-The attorneys at Sammis Law Firm represent clients in the United States who are facing extradition to another country.
-We also represent clients being held in another country while awaiting extradition back to the United States.
+The attorneys at Sammis Law Firm represent clients in the United States facing extradition to another country.
+We also represent clients held in another country while awaiting extradition back to the United States.

-Your criminal defense attorney needs to understand any extradition treaty that exists between the United States and the foreign government as well as the procedural rules that apply.
+Your criminal defense attorney needs to understand any extradition treaty between the United States and the foreign government and the procedural rules that apply.

-In some cases, a person might leave the United States without knowing that they have been accused of a crime in Florida.
+Sometimes, a person might leave the United States without knowing they have been accused of a crime in Florida.
 When the person learns of the arrest warrant pending in Florida, fighting the charges can become more complicated if they live outside the United States.

 We represent clients for serious criminal charges in both state and federal court.